 PHAR 380 Drug and Environmental Toxicology

 This course will explore the human toxicology associated with both pharmaceutical and environmental exposures.
 General mechanisms of toxicity will be introduced in order to describe how different pharmaceuticals and environmental compounds can lead to adverse effects in humans.
-Current topics relating to toxicology in the media will also be a focus.
+Current topics relating to toxicology in the media as well as designing a research proposal will addressed in module content as well as assessments

 Minimum 3rd year (Level 3) standing and one of (BCHM 270/3.0, BCHM 315/3.0, BCHM 316/3.0, BCHM 218/3.0 or BIOL 334/3.0).